Lacrymology/states/elasticsearch/doc/pillar.rst

 Name of this ES cluster for all listed nodes.

 elasticsearch:nodes
 ~~~~~~~~~~~~~~~~~~~

-dict of nodes part of the cluster.
+Dict of nodes part of the cluster.

 elasticsearch:nodes:{{ node minion ID }}:_network:public
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-this node hostname or public IP to reach it from Internet.
+This node hostname or public IP to reach it from Internet.

 elasticsearch:nodes:{{ node minion ID }}:_network:private
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-this node hostname or public IP to reach it from internal network.
+This node hostname or public IP to reach it from internal network.

 elasticsearch:nodes:{{ node minion ID }}:{{ state }}
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-a node can only actual run a ES standalone node, or a graylog2.server state.
+A node can only actual run a ES standalone node, or a graylog2.server state.

 elasticsearch:nodes:{{ node minion ID }}:{{ state }}:name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-node ID, must be unique across all node instances.
+Node ID, must be unique across all node instances.

 Optional
 --------